DigiBP/Team-Saechsilueuete/README.md

 **Request missing documents or information:**

-If documents or information are incomplete, an Entry Team member sends a mail to the contact at the authorisation holder, requesting the missing documents or information.
+If documents or information are incomplete, an Entry Team member sends an email to the contact at the authorization holder, requesting the missing documents or information.

 **Create or update data entry:**

 For a new data entry, the Entry Team member creates a new entry in the database program (Paradox 4.5), labeling it with the unique Swissmedic-Number of the drug.
 Then firstly, the complete German version of the specialist information on the drug (called Fachinformation (FI)) is copied into the required fields.
 Secondly, the link(s) to the information page(s) about the active substance(s) of the drug is/are created.
 (These information pages are a separate service also provided by the CliniPharm team.)
-Thirdly, the species and route of application of the drug are entered into the system, and also – where this applies - the dosage of the drug per kg bodyweight.
+Thirdly, the species and route of application of the drug are entered into the system, and also – where this applies - the dosage of the drug per kilogram bodyweight.
 Fourthly, the duration of the withdrawal periods is entered into the system for drugs that are given to livestock.
 As the last step, PDF files of the specialist information and package leaflet are copied to the dedicated folder and renamed according to the internal convention (so they are linked to the published entry).
 For changing an existing data entry, the necessary changes are done in the above-mentioned sections.

 **Send Review Request:**

-A mail is sent to a Review Team member asking for double-checking the created/revised entry.
+An email is sent to a Review Team member asking for the review of the created/revised entry.

 **Review Data Entry:**

-The Review Team member checks the documents and the entry per a dual control principle.
+The Review Team member checks the documents and the entry per a four-eye principle.

 **Send feedback:**